Sliven Province: Religion

-Nature Park Sinite Kamani - The Blue Rocks
+Sinite Kamani Nature Park

 The Sinite Kamani Nature Park is famous for its nature landmarks.
 Halkata — the arc-shaped rock garland, possessing, according to the legends, magic force — is one of the symbols of the town of Sliven.
 The forms that the nature has sculptured in the cave Zmeevi dupki – Zmeyat, Orelat and Vladishkiyat tron are amazing.

 The ancient beech forest in the vicinity of the Kushbunar spring in the region of Karandila is picturesque.

 The specific climate and lay conditions of the nature park determine the great diversity of flora and fauna.
 The plant species are more than 1000, about 900 of which are representative of high species.

-The invertebrate animals are represented by 235 species — eight species of fish, nine species of amphibians, nineteen species of reptiles, 165 species of birds and 34 species of mammals.
+The vertebrate animals are represented by 235 species — eight species of fish, nine species of amphibians, nineteen species of reptiles, 165 species of birds and 34 species of mammals.

 The lay is of typical mountain type — steep and ravine slopes and between 290 and 1181 meters above sea level.
 The north and northwest winds, called bora, famous as the wind of the town of Sliven and the night breeze are typical for the region.
 Through the park flow many rivers and their beds form numerous shoots, pools and waterfalls.